sap-tutorials/sap-build-apps/tutorials/codejam-02-product-detail-page/codejam-02-product-detail-page.md

 ### Set up navigation to details page
-Our details page is all set up, but there is no way to get to it.
-So we will set up navigation whenever anyone selects a product on the product list page.
+Your details page is all set up, but there is no way to get to it.
+So you will set up navigation whenever anyone selects a product on the product list page.

 1. Navigate back to the **Home page** by clicking on the **Product Details** link on the upper-left corner, below the app name.